rajvansia/Pneumonia-Clinical-Stability-Indicator/Final Delivery/Manual – NoPressure.md

 **Deleting Patients**

 Once the clinician has taken action for an individual patient or once a patient has been discharged, the clinician can remove the patient from the patient list.
 To do so, the clinician can select the "X" button in the top right corner of the individual patient they wish to remove.
 This will remove the patient from the list of patients and the clinician can focus on their remaining patients.
+Note, deleting a patient does not persist on the server.
+If the page is refreshed, all matching patients will be in view again.
+This is to prevent needing to implement a recovery mechanism for “deleted” patients

 **Developer Instructions**